 Colombian Mines Corporation (the "Company" or "Colombian") was incorporated under the Business Corporations Act (B.C.) on May 16, 2006.
-The Company acquired all of the outstanding shares of CorporacionMinera de Colombia S.A. ("Minera Colombia") on September 16, 2006 by way of a share exchange agreement.
-The consolidated financial statements of Colombian as at and for the year ended April 30, 2013 comprise the Company and its subsidiaries.
+The Company acquired all of the outstanding shares of Corporacion Minera de Colombia S.A. ("Minera Colombia") on September 16, 2006 by way of a share exchange agreement.
+The consolidated financial statements of Colombian as at and for the year ended April 30, 2014 comprise the Company and its subsidiaries.
 Colombian is the ultimate parent of the consolidated group.
 The Company's corporate and head office address is #510 - 580 Hornby Street, Vancouver, British Columbia, Canada, V6C 3B6.

-The Company is a mineral exploration company focused on acquiring and exploring exploration and evaluation assets in Colombia.
+The Company is an exploration stage company focused on acquiring and exploring exploration and evaluation assets in Colombia.

-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC"), with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation for the forseeable future.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation for the forseeable future.
 The operations of the Company were primarily funded by the issue of share capital and loans.
 The continued operations of the Company are dependent on its ability to develop a sufficient financing plan, receive continued financial support from related parties and lenders, complete sufficient public equity financing, or generate profitable operations in the future.
 These consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should the company be unable to continue in business.